defi-wonderland/world-id-governor-core/README.md

 ## Overview

 The GovernorWorldID contract is designed to offer a Sybil-resistant voting framework, ensuring that only orb-verified addresses can participate in DAO voting processes via World ID.
-This system is built to be both versatile and extensible.

 The GovernorDemocratic contract capitalizes on this feature to establish democratic governance for DAOs.
-It achieves this by assigning a voting power of one vote per voter, ensuring an equitable and transparent voting process.
+It achieves this by assigning a voting power of one vote per voter.

 ## Setup